planatscher/smallgp/README.md

 # Introduction

 SmallGP is a implementation of Symbolic Regression which is compact by means of lines of code and memory usage.

-Population sizes of hundred of of thousands or millions of inidivuals are possible.
+- Population sizes of hundreds of thousands or millions of inidivuals are possible.
+- Functions are restricted to +,-,*,/
+- Consists of just 1 C-file without non-standard dependencies
+- outputs formulas in Excel-format: just copy&paste (check out video)
+- should compile on Linux, MacOS & Windows

 [![Video](https://img.youtube.com/vi/krNsDzarpoY/maxresdefault.jpg)](https://www.youtube.com/watch?v=krNsDzarpoY)

-It is old code but still working.
-For the migration to Github I have added the functionality that formula are written in Excel format.

 # Usage